sswietoniowski/learning-go/docs/ide_setup.md

 ## Install Extensions

-To work with Go in Visual Studio Code you will need to install some extensions.
+To work with Go in Visual Studio Code, you will need to install some extensions.

 I've chosen the following ones: